 - Cooling Rack

 Preheat the oven to 400 degrees.
-Cream the sugar, eggs, and butter until smooth and creamy.
-I always crack the eggs in a bowl before slipping them in the mixing bowl.
+Cream the sugar, eggs, and butter (softened at room temperature) until smooth and creamy.
+I always crack the eggs in a bowl before slipping them into the mixing bowl.
 You never know if a piece of eggshell will land in the large bowl, right?

 Mix thoroughly until creamy and smooth.
 I do this step before adding the flour so the spices are evenly distributed in the mixing bowl.